Artist

 How much does The Smashing Pumpkins make in a year?

-The Smashing Pumpkins is modeled at $1.1M-$3.9M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+The Smashing Pumpkins is estimated at $1.1M-$3.9M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does The Smashing Pumpkins still make money?